Current Economic Situation in Croatia

 This definition is according to the Anti-Money Laundering and Counter-Terrorist Financing Act in Croatia.
 Despite providing this definition, the Croatian government’s restrictive regulations reflect scepticism towards this new technology.

-In confirmation, the Financial Stability Council in Croatia has notified the public that Croatian regulators are not responsible for overseeing virtual currency transactions.
+The Financial Stability Council in Croatia previously notified the public that national regulators were not responsible for overseeing virtual currency transactions; however, this role has now been clarified and assigned to HANFA under the MiCA framework.

 AML and HANFA: The Regulation and Enforcer

-As part of the implementation process, it amended the Law on Combating Money Laundering and the Financing of Terrorism (Zakon o sprječavanju pranja novca i financiranja terorizma), popularly referred to as AML.
+As part of that process, it amended its Law on Combating Money Laundering and the Financing of Terrorism (Zakon o sprječavanju pranja novca i financiranja terorizma), often called the AML.

 Source: Radical Compliance